QutEcoacoustics/notification-system/README.md

-  "sendgrid_api_key": "<place your key here>", "dropbox_api_key": "<place your key here>", "send_from": "\"<project name>\" <email@example.com>", "filename_send_to": "email_alert_list.txt",
+  "sendgrid_api_key": "<place your key here>", "dropbox_api_key": "<place your key here>", "send_from": "\"<project name>\" <email@example.com>",
-  "pause_duration": "3600",
+  // the path to the file in dropbox containing the receiver list "filename_send_to": "email_alert_list.txt", "pause_duration": "3600",
   "root_folder": ""